ValerieSalgado/APLN552/README.md

-# APLN552: Special Topics in Natural Language Processing Final Project Submission
+# APLN552: Special Topics in Natural Language Processing
 ## How Code-Switching and Cognates Affect Surprisal In Language Models

-## Project Overview
+# Project Overview

 This project explores how a language model trained only on English handles bilingual input, particularly code-switching and cognates between English and Spanish.
 Inspired by Degani et al. (2018), who found that bilinguals activate both languages during reading, this project investigates whether a statistical bigram model shows similar difficulty when encountering unexpected language switches.